ilyadorosh/needs/README.md

 # needs
-sprouts
-nutrient density

-The things I need
+## The things I need
+1. Opportunities.
+2. A reliable feedback loop of being helpful (and getting a reward in form of reducing suffering).
+3. I want to figure out how to effectively handle images on the DSP so that you can run neural networks on mobile devices.
+4. Create something like FaceApp, that was # 1 among free apps in the US.
-raw organic
+5. raw organic sprouts

 ## cooking | microwaving | steeming
 97% flavanoids in broccoli
+nutrient density

 ### 1. Sugar deplets
 B5 from nerve muscle tissue,